 A comprehensive estate plan may only contain a few key documents such as:

-At the law office of Christine Sue Cook, LLC, we can help you make critical decisions about life insurance and choosing the right estate plan for your family’s needs.
+At Christine Sue Cook, LLC, attorney Christine S. Cook can help you make critical decisions about life insurance and choosing the right estate plan for your family’s needs.
 Estate plans can help protect you, your loved ones and your assets during your life.
 Contact us to learn more.

 A divorce throws all kinds of long-term plans into question, and estate plans are no exception.
 It’s important to talk with an estate planning attorney about changing your estate plan after a divorce to make sure it reflects your current wishes.